BoredGeo/GosperLife/README.md

  special cases (text files must be in the same directory):
  * if board is larger than 25x25 and if user specifies 66 seeds, a canada goose is seeded (persistent pattern)
- * if board is larger than 38x38 and if user specifies 99 seeds, a gosper gun is seeded (generates spaceships)
+ * if board is larger than 38x38 and if user specifies 99 seeds, a gosper gun is seeded (generates gliders)